Survey Tool Guide

 Choosing your Response: Vote, or Comment

 1. When you make a vote on an item that already has a Request post by another vetter, then an Agree or Decline post will be made for you automatically.
-If you agree with the reasons for change, you don't need to add more explanations for agreeing.
+If you agree with the reasons for change, you aren’t required to add explanations for agreeing unless you believe it is important to add additional explanation for linguists or the CLDR TC so that the decision during this cycle is not accidentally overturned in a future cycle due to missing information about the original change.

-2. An Automated Agreement will be posted if you vote for the requested value.
-Your agreement will be automatically posed with a precomposed reply: I voted for “{requested-value}”
+2. An Automated Agree post will be posted if you vote for the requested value with a precomposed reply: (Auto-generated:) I voted for “{requested-value}”

-3. Comment: Use this option if you do not Agree or Decline, and you have other input to bring to the discussion or if you want to ask for more information.
+4. Comment: Use this option if you do not Agree, and you have other input to bring to the discussion or if you want to ask for more information.

 Responding to Discuss posts